kybr/SuperCollider/Faking-SuperCollider-In-JavaScript.md

 \* What is a _prelude_?
 It is just all the support code you would need to make a snippet work.
 For instance, in the most recent listing above, we must define all the objects/functions: `SynthDef`, `Out`, `Synth`, etc. We know from inspecting the code that `SynthDef` is a function that takes a string and a function definition and returns something with an `.add()` method. `Line` is a thing with a method `kr(...)` that accepts a combination of positional and named arguments (where the latter are implemented as object blocks `{...}`).
+Find an example here: <https://github.com/kybr/SuperCollider/blob/main/experiment/supercollider.js>.

 I started a project to make SuperCollider work as Raku: <https://github.com/kybr/SuperCollider>.
 As you can see, Raku is _very_ close to SuperCollider already.
 Raku supports operator overloading, so the operators will not be a problem.
 You can see that I am willing to deviate from the SuperCollider language.
 If I wanted to make pure SuperCollider code work, I could write a SuperCollider [grammar](https://docs.raku.org/language/grammars) in Raku.